amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 The nature of a linter runs against an exclusively descriptivist approach to language use — one needs a norms to be able to detect norm violations.
 Standard readability metrics are not defined in a way that would capture the kinds of suggestions that Proselint makes, focusing instead on reading ease rather than conventionality :cite:`flesch1948new`.
 Our lintscore is not a readability metric, but rather a metric by which our tool can itself be evaluated, using notions from signal detection theory (e.g., false positives) as an indirect measure of Proselint's trustworthiness.

-.. tools playing a small role in linguistic analyses of usage and style (but see, :cite:`kuhl1995chapter`).

-..
-Notions from signal detection theory (such as false-positive rates) have been powerful analytical tools for guiding and evaluating Proselint's development and performance, despite these tools playing a small role in linguistic analyses of usage and style[#]_.

-.. .. [#] One case in which linguistics uses signal detection theory is to map sounds to phonemes to explain the "perceptual magnet effect" :cite:`kuhl1995chapter`.
-But note, sound-to-syllable mapping is one of the cases where linguists tend to assume that there is some underlying true linguistic event (the intended syllable).

 Despite our implicit prescriptivism, Proselint can be of use to standard descriptivist Natural Language Processing (:sc:`nlp`) techniques.
 Though Proselint has not been used in any extensive linguistic studies to date, Proselint fits the formal structure expected by many language-science techniques.
 Proselint emphasises different kinds of information in the feature sets it generates — usage and style choices rather than word frequencies and syntax trees.
 Due to this, Proselint has extensive applications as an input to other more standard linguistic techniques and as a means of drawing new insights about existing corpora.

-..
-Additionally, Proselint's rule-generation techniques have more closely followed the path of expert knowledge systems than those used by modern :sc:`nlp` research.
-This approach is labor-intensive and does not scale well.
-Thus, integrating Proselint with :sc:`nlp` and machine learning techniques we expect will prove to be mutually beneficial (if only in providing a unique data set and ways to improve that data set).

 To evaluate Proselint's false positive rate, we built corpus of text from well-edited magazines believed to contain low rates of usage errors.
 In the course of assembling this corpus, we discovered a lacuna in the available linguistic corpora — there are no available annotated corpora that provide false-positive rates for style and usage violations [#]_.
 The Proselint testing framework is an excellent opportunity to develop such a corpus.
 Unfortunately, because our current corpus derives from copyrighted work, it cannot be released as part of open-source software.
 Developing an open-source corpus of style and usage errors will be necessary if these tools are to be made available for :sc:`nlp` research (outside of our internal testing and research).